edoelas/agdb/_posts/2021-05-25-I-am-a-sinner.md

 - [Solve hassle with image insertion](https://stackoverflow.com/questions/67660810/is-there-a-way-in-jekyll-to-set-a-base-path-for-images)
 - [Alt text below images](https://stackoverflow.com/questions/19331362/using-an-image-caption-in-markdown-jekyll)

+But while I was at it I thought: "Why not to take this oportunity to improove the design?".
+My plan was just to change the change the colours and fonts.
+In fact that is exactly what I did, but at a level I never believed to be possible.

 ### The redesign

 First of all and the most important thing: **No HTML code has been harmed during the redesign of this blog**.
 The HTML code hasn't been changed at all.
 Everything is CSS work.
 That's nice.

 Another important thing: **No useless CSS clases have been created to archive this purpose**.
-All the redesign has been done by modifying the HTML elements.
+All the redesign has been done by modifying the CSS of the already existing classes and HTML elements.
 I have just created one class, `.dontprint`, which is used to hide the home links when printing.

 How did I make it?
 By overwritting the classes used by Jekyll when converting my [Markdown](https://en.wikipedia.org/wiki/Markdown) to HTML.
 Most of the work has been done on the fonts.
 To get the fonts right (or what seems right to me) seamed really challenging but after reading some guides I think I made good decisions.
 At the end of the page I will leave some resources I find interesting but now I want to share with you the most influential one: [Choosing Web Fonts: A Beginner’s Guide](https://design.google/library/choosing-web-fonts-beginners-guide/).
 First, the content is interesting for begginers.
 Second, don't you see a similarity between that blog and my blog?
 No, I did not copy everything.
-When I found this blog post I already knew that I was going to use roboto, that I wanted black letters over white background and some other decisions.
+When I found this blog post I already knew that I was going to use roboto, that I wanted black letters over white background and some other things.
 To decide the weight and size of the fonts I used another guide.
 So what did I took from this website?
 Two important things: the colours and the links.

 #### Links

 Lets start with the links.
 CSS allow you to modify the apperance of the links under four different circumstances: unvisited, visited, hovered and, pressed.
 First I thought about changing the color to a lighter gray when hovering and then to an enven lighter gray when pressing.
 I also was thinking to let the user know when a link has been already visited... probably using another gray?
 Four grays just for the links are too many grays.
 Using two different grays for text is fine.
 Three for some specific purposes can be interesting but Four for the same element?
 No. If you have a look to the [Google Design blog](https://design.google/library/racial-equity-everyday-products/) they use black for links and on hover they hide the underline.
 Just beautiful.
-It is not intrusive, does not require to use more colours, is easy to understand and to implement, gives exactly the right amount of information, it blends really well with the rest of the text etc. I like to use lots of links insde the text and this is a perfect solution.
+It is not intrusive, does not require to use more colours, is easy to understand and to implement, gives exactly the right amount of information, it blends really well with the rest of the text etc. I like to use lots of links during the writting and this is a awsome solution.
 The CSS code looks like this:

 ```css
 a{ color: var(--black);}